 “The answers are all out there, we just need to ask the right questions ” Oscar Wilde

-The questions that we ask are critical to the quality of the information that is obtained during the information gathering phase of the strategy development process.
-We use a technique called laddering to clarify and expand on the material obtained by asking questions to understand the outcomes of activities (laddering up) and what activates should be taken to achieve an outcome (laddering down).
-The questions used in laddering typically fall into one of the following four categories:
+The questions that we ask are critical to the quality of the information that is obtained.
+We use a technique called laddering to clarify and expand on the information obtained.
+This technique uses questions to understand the cause and effect relationship among statements and is crucial to creating a causal map.

 As a facilitator you should never make assumptions about what people mean.
 It is, therefore, important so clarify what the person means by a statement that they make.
 These will tend to be used to narrow the focus of a general statement, in other words, getting more specific information from the participant.

-Everybody has their own belief system that is developed through their life experiences and these beliefs will influence how they look at things.
-Typically, we will have a pen portrait of each of the participants involved in the strategy development process which will give our facilitator an understanding of their background.
-This allows them to ask questions that will test how their beliefs are influencing the statements that they are making to ensure that they are taken in the correct context.
+Everybody has their own belief system that is developed through their life experiences.
+These beliefs will influence how they look at things.
+Typically, we will have a pen portrait of each of the participants involved in the strategy development process.
+This will give the facilitator an understanding of their background.
+Understand the person allows the facilitator to ask questions to understand how their beliefs may influence their statements.
+As a result, we can ensure that their statements are taken in the correct context.

-Examine reasoning and evidence.
-People can make ‘off the cuff’ statements that if taken at face value could have an impact on strategic direction of the organisation.
-Consequently, our facilitators will ask questions that are designed to validate the statements by ensuring that they are based in sound logic and that there is evidence to support them.
-We often find that when we challenge a frivolous statement the person will amend or retract it, saying “oh, that is not what I meant” or “What I meant to say was …”.
+People can make ‘off the cuff’ statements.
+If taken at face value could have an impact on strategic direction of the organisation.
+Consequently, our facilitators will ask questions that are designed to validate the statements.
+This is done by ensuring that they are based in sound logic and that there is evidence to support them.
+We often find that when we challenge a frivolous statement the person will amend or retract it.
+They may, for example, say “oh, that is not what I meant” or “what I meant to say was …”.

-Explore cause and effect relationships.
-One of the primary tools that we use to capture information that is used in the strategy creation process is causal mapping.
+Causal mapping is the primary tools we use to capture information that is used in the strategy creation process.
 A crucial part of this process is understanding the implications and consequences of statements that are made by participants.
-This also helps to add context to the content that is captured which is important when analysing the strategic information that has been gathered.
+In addition, this helps to add context to the content that is captured.
+This is important when analysing the strategic information that has been gathered.